ReymundBautista/blog/content/post/2020-04-06-aws-provision-blog.md

 1. My site will be static
 2. Traffic must be SSL/TLS
 3. Keep costs as low as possible
 4. Resiliency and uptime isn't important
+&nbsp;

 ## The Infrastructure
 With those design consideration in mind, these were the services that I